zksecurity/RFCs/source/starknet/fri.md

     g = (p + p(-x))/2 # <---------- nice trick!
     h = (p - p(-x))//(2 * x) # <--- nice trick!
     # at this point g and h are still around the same degree of p
-    # we need to replace x^2 by x for FRI to (as we want to halve the degrees!)
+    # we need to replace x^2 by x for FRI to continue (as we want to halve the degrees!)
     if remove_square:
         g = g.parent(g.list()[::2]) # <-- (using python's `[start:stop:step]` syntax)
         h = h.parent(h.list()[::2])